Amogh2001/Day-classify/README.md

 # Day-classify
-It classifies data into days, weeks, months and seasons
+It classifies an array or data into days, weeks, months and seasons

 ```
 day_range()